nerium-data/nerium/README.md

 Default JSON output is an array of objects, one per result row, with database column names as keys.
 A `compact` JSON output format may also be requested, with separate `column` (array of column names) and `data` (array of row value arrays) nodes for compactness.

 Docker image may be specified to include Python driver for Postgres or MySQL with `--build-arg db_driver=[ postgres | mysql ]` at build time.
+(In theory, Nerium can already support any backend that SQLAlchemy can, but since none of these are hard dependencies, drivers aren't included in Pipfile, and Dockerfile only supports those we're using at OAO.)

 Nerium is inspired in roughly equal measure by [SQueaLy](https://hashedin.com/2017/04/24/squealy-intro-how-to-build-customized-dashboard/) and [Pelican](https://blog.getpelican.com/).
 It hopes to be something like [Superset](https://superset.incubator.apache.org/) when it grows up.